KelNoMel/DungeonMania-2021/assumptions.md

 Invincible Potion
 - The effect of the potion lasts 10 ticks starting from the consumption tick
 - Players will still initiate a battle, but it will be auto-resolved.
 Players can therefore still receive rare items when invincible
-- Zombie and Mercenary will run away, Spider will keep its circling pattern
+- Zombie and Mercenary will run away, Spider will also break circling pattern to run away

 Bomb
 - The player receives no damage from exploding bombs
-- Blast range is a 5x5 grid surrounding the bomb position
+- Blast range is a 3x3 grid surrounding the bomb position

 The One True Ring
 - Revives the player in the same position